Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Let's see if we can do it in a single code block :smile:

-{crop-start: 282, crop-end: 317, format: javascript, line-numbers: false}
+{crop-start: 282, crop-end: 317, format: javascript, line-numbers: off}
 ![Adding MedianLine to App.js](code_samples/es6v2/App.js)

 You probably don't remember `medianIncomesByUSState` anymore.
 We set it up way back when [tying datasets together](#tie-datasets-together).
 It groups our salary data by US state.